The Haverford & Record A public archive · updated June 2026

 ReportCampusHate.org

-Joint portal from ADL, Hillel International and the Secure Community Network for students to report antisemitic incidents and receive professional follow-up.
+Joint portal from ADL, Hillel International and the Secure Community Network.
+Trained staff follow up directly.

 reportcampushate.org

-Text CALLhelp to 51555 or visit the site to have a lawyer review a campus incident of discrimination, intimidation, harassment, or vandalism.
+Text CALLhelp to 51555 or visit the site for a free attorney review of a campus incident.

 Brandeis Center · CALL